safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise2.md

 So far you have set up a system for added file notifications to be registered by FME Server.
 Now you must create a workspace to process these and publish it to FME Server.
 The workspace must then be triggered by the Directory Watch in Automations.

-Since the Log Action runs a workspace in response to the Directory Watch trigger, we have already covered how to set this up in Automations.
+You may have noticed that the Log Action in Automations actually submits a workspace to process this request.
+Therefore we have already - perhaps unknowingly - covered how to set up this response.
 Now it's time to create a new workspace to fit in with your overall goal: to provide real-time updates to your corporate database.

 ---